n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 By default, your workflow is automatically saved as "My workflow."

-For this lesson, let's rename the workflow to be "Hacker News workflow."
+For this lesson, rename the workflow to be "Hacker News workflow."

 /// note | Reminder
 You can rename a workflow by clicking on the workflow's name at the top of the Editor UI.